 To alleviate the pressure from understaffed hospitals, an RPO partner can help establish a float-pool model.
 By quickly stabilizing staffing levels, hospitals can offer flexible schedules, improve patient experience, and reduce turnover rates.
 An RPO partner can take care of general staffing while hospital leaders and hiring managers focus on critical hires.

 See how Hueman hired 200+ healthcare candidates for our partner by implementing a surge float-pool model.

 Increasing Nursing DEI

-Nurse diversity is a key component to reducing health disparities among underrepresented groups.
+Nurse diversity is a key component in reducing health disparities among underrepresented groups.
 An RPO partner can attract diverse candidates through inclusive job descriptions, data-driven sourcing strategies, and interview training to avoid bias.
 The right partner can provide a robust pipeline of qualified candidates to help organizations build a workforce that is representative of the communities they serve.

 Adequate nurse staffing is necessary to ensure patient care and safe working environments.
 With our expertise, we can help overcome the current shortage challenges and strategically plan for the future by identifying workforce trends, predicting potential obstacles, and mitigating risks.